 How do we incorporate our existing children's and youth choirs into LOGOS?
 Cooperatively working with your church's music and worship leaders and encouraging them to attend an Encounter is essential.
 Other options for worship arts, such as drama, visual arts, speaker's choirs, chimes and handbells, can be incorporated into LOGOS.
-Read our LOGOS Toolkit: How and Why of LOGOS Worship Arts for ways to move forward.
+Read our LOGOS Toolkit: How and Why of Bible Study, Recreation, Family Time, Worship Arts for ways to move forward.

 How does LOGOS affect Sunday morning offerings?
 LOGOS can strengthen regular attendance and involvement because of the relationships that are built in LOGOS.